 Pharmacy technicians work in a variety of health care settings such as hospitals, community pharmacies, long term care facilities, nuclear pharmacies, home health care agencies, clinic pharmacies, mail order pharmacies and drug wholesalers.
 The job prospects for pharmacy technicians are excellent.
-The median annual wage was $30,430 in May 2012.
+The median annual wage was $32,700 in May 2018.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $20,580 and the top 10 percent earned more than $42,400.
+The lowest 10 percent earned less than $22,740 and the top 10 percent earned more than $48,010, based on data from the Bureau of Labor Statistics.
 Salaries and benefits vary according to experience, ability, geographic location and type of pharmacy practice.
 Completion of the program does not guarantee employment.

 Accreditation and Licensure